-World Survey illustrates the importance of examining women's access to economic and financial resources in a broad sense, including resources generated at national level through budgets, trade, and development assistance; financial services such as savings, credit, remittance transfers and insurance; employment and social protection; and land, property and other productive resources.
-It also points to the interlinkages between different types of resources.
-The World Survey makes clear that the approach to women's economic empowerment has to be context-specific and that attention to any one single issues, such as employment or credit or social protection will not be sufficient.
-There is a need for a comprehensive multisectoral approach.
+The World Survey illustrates the importance of examining women's access to economic and financial resources in a broad sense, including resources generated at national level through budgets, trade, and development assistance; financial services such as savings, credit, remittance transfers and insurance; employment and social protection; and land, property and other productive resources.
+It also points to the inter-linkages between different types of resources.
+The findings make clear that the approach to women's economic empowerment has to be context-specific and that attention to any one single issue, such as employment or credit or social protection will not be sufficient.
+There is a need for a comprehensive multisectoral approach, in particular in the context of the economic and financial crisis.

-The World Survey builds on a number of important policy mandates on increasing women's access to and control over resources, including from the Beijing Platform for Action (1995), the 23rd special session of the General Assembly (2000), as well as other intergovernmental processes, including the Millennium Summit in 2000, the 2005 World Summit, the International Conference on Financing for Development in 2002, and the Follow-up International Conference on Financing for Development to Review the Implementation of the Monterrey Consensus in 2008.
+There are a number of important policy mandates on increasing women's access to and control over resources, including from the Beijing Platform for Action (1995), the 23rd special session of the General Assembly (2000), as well as other intergovernmental processes, including the Millennium Summit in 2000, the 2005 World Summit, the International Conference on Financing for Development in 2002, and the Follow-up International Conference on Financing for Development to Review the Implementation of the Monterrey Consensus in 2008.
 These mandates built on the recognition that the economic empowerment of women is critical for the eradication of poverty, for economic growth and development, and for the wellbeing of families and communities.
 Despite these strong, comprehensive mandates, progress on women's economic empowerment, and on increasing women's access to and control over economic and financial resources, has been slow and uneven across regions.
 Long-standing inequalities in the gender distribution of these resources have placed women at a significant disadvantage in relation to men in the ability to participate in and benefit from economic development.

+Labour is the most important resources available to the majority of poor people around the world and the primary means through which they earn a living.
 Although women have increased their share of employment globally, in many parts of the world they are disproportionately represented in informal work which is generally vulnerable, poorly-paid, and uncovered by labour legislation or social protection.
 Occupational segregation and wage gaps persist in all regions of the world.
 Women's wages, according to the International Trade Union Confederation, are 16.5 per cent less than men's.
-The persistent unequal sharing of unpaid work between women and men, including care-giving, hinders women's choices in the labour market.
+The persistent unequal sharing of unpaid work between women and men, including caregiving, hinders women's choices in the labour market.

 Women's livelihood strategies also require access to a range of productive resources, In many parts of the world, however, women continue to face discrimination in access to land, housing, property and other productive resources, as well as the infrastructure, services and technologies needed to facilitate their effective use of these resources.
 Women's access to financial services, including savings, insurance, remittance transfers and credit, which is essential to allow them to fully benefit from economic opportunities, is often limited.
-Microfinance institutions, while successful in reaching out to women, have not always reached poorer groups of women.
+Microfinance institutions, while successful in reaching out to women, have not always reached poorest groups of women.
 And microfinance has not necessarily always empowered women; in particular, it has failed to meet the needs of successful women entrepreneurs wishing to expand their businesses.
-In addition, without access to the economic resources provided through social protection, many women are unable to insure themselves against contingencies arising from old age, ill-health, disability, unemployment and other life-crises.
+In addition, without access to the economic resources provided through social protection, many women are unable to insure themselves against contingencies arising from old age, ill-health, disability, unemployment and other life-crises, including financial and economic crises.